 SSipping chamomile tea during pregnancy before bed is said to promote sleep.
 However, limiting it to one cup a day is recommended when you are pregnant.
 Avoid this tea if you’re allergic to chamomile (3).
 The tea provides relaxation though it could make you feel drowsy, and it could also interact with medications such as painkillers, sedatives and antimicrobial drugs.

 The above teas may have been found safe in women but the evidence is anecdotal.
-Therefore, it is safer to try a diluted version in small quantity and check if it has any adverse effects.
+Therefore, make sure to consult your doctor before consumption.
+Also, it is safer to try a diluted version in small quantities and check if it has any adverse effects.
 Even if there are no adverse reactions, do not consume more than one cup a day.
+Moreover, opt for high-quality herbal teas by certified brands.

 There are another set of herbs that you should avoid during pregnancy.